binaryplease/binaryplease.github.io/about.md

 Here are some write-ups about projects of mine.
 I like to break things, to repair them, to modify them and to create new ones.

-If you find something interesting or want to add somethig you are free to leave a comment or message me at <a href="mailto:pablo1@mailbox" itemprop="email"> pablo1@mailbox.org </a>
+If you find something interesting or want to add something you are free to leave a comment or message me at <a href="mailto:pablo1@mailbox" itemprop="email"> pablo1@mailbox.org </a>

 You can find my public GPG key here: [GPG Key](pub_key.asc)